Quadratic form representations via generalized continuants: From to and back

-We may now assume that $h$ and $z$ are coprime.
-Then, $z^2+ht^2$ factors as $(z-Tt)(z+Tt)$, with the two factors being coprime.
-Reasoning as in Proposition~\ref{inverse}, we let $x+Ty$ be the gcd of $m$ and $z+Tt$ and we obtain that $x-Ty$ is the gcd of $m$ and $z-Tt$ and that $m$ is an associate of $x^2+hy^2$ with $x,y$ coprime. \end{proof}
+First assume that $h$ does not divide $m$.
+If $h$ and $z$ are not coprime, then $z$ can be rewritten as $z=z_1h$.
+Thus, $m$ dividing $h(hz_1^2+t^2)$ implies that $m$ divides $hz_1^2+t^2$, with $h$ and $t$ being coprime.
+Thus, we can assume that $h$ and $z$ are coprime.
+Consequently, $z^2+ht^2$ factors as $(z-Tt)(z+Tt)$, with the two factors being coprime.
+Reasoning as in Proposition~\ref{inverse}, we let $x+Ty$ be the gcd of $m$ and $z+Tt$ and we obtain that $x-Ty$ is the gcd of $m$ and $z-Tt$ and that $m$ is an associate of $x^2+hy^2$ with $x,y$ coprime.

+If $m$ is a multiple of $h$, then $h$ does not divide $m/h$, since $z$ and $t$ are coprime.
+From the previous case it then follows that $m/h$ is an associate of some $x^2+hy^2$, with $x$ and $y$ coprime.
+Thus, $m$ is an associate of $(hy)^2+h x^2$, with $hy$ and $x$ coprime. \end{proof}

 The next remark generalises \cite[Rem.~19]{DP11}.